-When cleaning jewelry always uses common sense.
+When cleaning jewelry always use common sense.
 If you have a piece of jewelry with loose stones, do not attempt to clean it on your own!
 Additionally, your jewelry will last longer if you don't soak it in water for extended periods of time.
-With this helpful jewelry cleaning information, won’t have to be afraid to clean your own jewelry!
+With this helpful jewelry cleaning information, you won’t have to be afraid to clean your own jewelry!

 Homemade Jewelry Cleaner

 Works best for jewelry made from the following materials: gold-fill, brass, German (nickel) silver, Sterling silver